karthij15/squareshift/README.md

 • Number	of	passengers	waiting	in	queue

 ## Algorithm
-1. Retrieve input Array dimenstion as string convert it to List<List<Integer>>
+1. Retrieve input Array dimenstion as string convert it to List (Jackson Mapper used)
 2. create array for each slots with the given row & column specs
 3. Fill the array with seat marker
    Default marker will be "M"(Middle)